Overview

 Students develop greater understanding and respect for cultural diversity while learning from different perspectives, practices, and systems.
 In an increasingly global world, these global competencies are beneficial for students and their relationships with international communities here in Alberta and abroad.

-This year’s Think Globally Collage Contest encourages students to further their understanding of the differences and connections among the world’s people and places by creating a collage that answers the question, “In my school, how do I interact with the world?”
+For International Education Week 2024, Alberta students were invited to celebrate the benefits of international education through the Think Globally Collage Contest.
+The Contest encouraged students to further their understanding of the differences and connections among the world’s people and places by creating a collage that answered the question, “In my school, how do I interact with the world?”

-As part of the process, students are encouraged to reflect on their own school experience and provide examples that represent language and culture learning, sharing ideas, perspectives, and values, and strengthening international and intercultural relationships.
-Submissions will be judged in five different grade categories and contest winners will receive a prize package.
+As part of the process, students were encouraged to reflect on their own school experience and provide examples that represent language and culture learning, sharing ideas, perspectives, and values, and strengthening international and intercultural relationships.

 Resources and activities